JuanJFarina/juanjfarina.github.io/content/architecture_101.md

 ## Architecture Models & Practices

-There are multiple levels at which to look at the architecture of a system.
-Ian Sommerville likes to say there are two main ones:
+A software architecture is an abstraction of the run-time elements of a software system during some phase of its operation.
+A system may be composed of many levels of abstraction and many phases of operation, each with its own software architecture.
+That's why there are multiple levels at which to look at the architecture of a system.
+Ian Sommerville likes to say there are two main
+ones:

-1. **Architecture in the small**: concerned with the architecture of individual programs.
-At this level, we are concerned with the way that an individual program is decomposed into components.
+1. **Architecture in the small**: concerned with the architecture of individual programs that can be deployed as a single unit.
+At this level, we are concerned with the way that an individual program is decomposed into layers and modules (or "components").

 <p align="center">
   <img